Driving the Garden Route

 The drive from Hermanus to KwaZulu-Natal was an adventure!
 I underestimated it, got lost during side excursions, and was challenged every day.
 The N2 is the “safe” route, but for most of the journey, there’s no median separating opposing traffic.
-You face the onslaught of erratic oncoming traffic, including drivers passing slower vehicles, and swerving trucks loosely piled with goods.
+You face the onslaught of erratic oncoming traffic, including drivers passing slower vehicles, and swerving trucks packed with loosely piled goods.

-Treacherous Rural Roads
+Treacherous Transkei Roads

 Knysna, Harkerville, and Plettenberg Bay